How To Clean Timber Decks with Bio-Shield®

 Should I water blast clean or use Bio-Shield to clean a timber deck?

 Water blasting a timber deck to remove fungal, moss and lichen growths will severely damage the surface.
 The pressure required to remove moss, mould and lichen will damage the timber fibres leaving deep gouges and a furry striped finish.
-Not a good result.

 The best method for cleaning timber is to use a mild exterior cleaner like Bio-Shield®.